Computer Science

 Huge.

-On average, our EA 29 generations to finish[3].
-As each generations had at most 115 individuals, we can conclude on average we had to generate:
+On average, our EA took 29 generations to finish[3].
+As each generation had at most 115 individuals, we can conclude on average we had to generate:

 $$